 Hiring managers often ask candidates the interview question, "What do you know about our company?"

 - Are you a good researcher?
-Even if the job they’re hiring for doesn’t specifically require research on the job, employers want to hire people who are curious, ask the right questions and know how to find answers.
+Even if the job they’re hiring for doesn’t specifically require research on the job, employers want to hire people who are curious, ask the right questions, and know how to find answers.

-Do your research, and be prepared to demonstrate that you've taken the time to learn as much as you can about the company, and in some cases – the interviewer.
+Do your research, and be prepared to demonstrate that you've taken the time to learn as much as you can about the company and – in some cases – the interviewer.

 Research the Company